 Boston Omaha can become a true compounder:

-To generate wealth, you need to compound the most effectively.
+To generate wealth, you need to compound effectively.
 The best way to compound is to find relatively small businesses that have high returns on capital and the opportunity to reinvest earnings back into the business.
-We believe the latter argument is mostly underrated among investors:
+Boston Omaha will not pay a dividend for a long time, and the shareholders are happy with that.
+We believe the latter argument is underrated among investors:

 Why is it called Boston Omaha?

 The name Boston Omaha derives from the fact that the company is being managed from both Boston and Omaha, by Alex Rozek and Adam Peterson, Boston and Omaha residents.
-The official address is Boston Omaha.
+The official address is Omaha, though.

 The history of Boston Omaha:

-The current company was acquired in 2015 by Magnolia Capital Fund LLC (managed by Adam Peterson) and Boulderado Partners LLC (managed by Alex Rozek).
-The name was changed to Boston Omaha.
+The current company was acquired in 2015 by Magnolia Capital Fund LLC (managed by Adam Peterson) and Boulderado Partners LLC (managed by Alex Rozek), and the name was changed to Boston Omaha.
 Originally the company was a public SEC-registered real estate company based in Houston, Texas.
 To keep a registered company is expensive, and in the end, the owners sought other alternatives, and that’s where Peterson and Rozek seized the opportunity.

 One of the substantive changes made to the original company was establishing a special voting class of shares (Class A common stock).
 The reasons for this were twofold: one is related to the incentives (growth in book value, see later), and the other being to create a long-term horizon of their investments.
 This what they wrote in the annual letter of 2015: